YourConferenceLive/webapp/readme.md

 ## Installation

-This is a standalone web application built using [CodeIgniter 3](https://codeigniter.com).
+This is a standalone web application built using [CodeIgniter 3](https://codeigniter.com/userguide3).
-[CodeIgniter](https://codeigniter.com) is an open-source software rapid development web framework, for use in building dynamic web sites with PHP.
+[CodeIgniter](https://codeigniter.com) is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.

-###Your Conference Live can be installed by following 4 steps;
+### Your Conference Live can be installed by following 4 steps;

 #### 1. Clone the GitHub repository or download the zipped project files from the GitHub